patrickrobrecht/extended-evaluation-for-statify/README.md

-# Extended evaluation for Statify
+# WordPress Plugin *Statify – Extended Evaluation*

 This WordPress plugin evaluates the data collected with the privacy-friendly Statify Plugin (data tables and diagrams).
 The evaluation can be downloaded as csv and as diagram (image or PDF).